If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Do they offer scholarships?

-Recommendation: You are going to invest both your energy, time and money into this training so take one you are excited about, but it should also be something you can do within your budget.
+Recommendation: You are going to invest your energy, time, and money into this training so take one you are excited about, but make sure it works with your budget.

 Step #9: Make Your Decision and Enjoy